5 Impressive Facts of 3D Printing STL File Format

 Currently, STL files are crucial for most 3D print files.
 The geometry can be described with intricate detailing using the STL file.
 You can also create your desired print quicker and easier than ever before.

 In addition, you don't need any instruction for changing color or texture, which is otherwise used in other CAD files.
-So, the instructions are only present for surface geometry, making it even more popular.
+So, the instructions are only for surface geometry, making it even more popular.

-ASCII and Binary Versions
+ASCII and binary versions

 What are the limitations of STL files?